korydraughn/irods_clang_format_configuration/README.md

 ```
 To test, modify a C/C++ file and commit the changes.&nbsp; You should receive a message stating that you need to run
 `git clang-format`.&nbsp; Do just that and you should be good to go.&nbsp; The tool will only format the modified code.

+### Notes
+- If you change the configuration, make sure to undo any formatting previously done.&nbsp; Not doing so could result in unexpected results.
+- Use `git clang-format` instead of `clang-format` so that only the modified files will be formatted.

 ### Official Clang-Format v3.8 Documentation
 - [Home](http://releases.llvm.org/3.8.0/tools/clang/docs/ClangFormat.html)